Also see my page dedicated to the South Canol

 This warning at km 134 should be taken seriously.

-Further along the blue skies and clear day provided nice picture opportunities.
+Further along the blue skies and clear day provided perfect picture opportunities.

 Lake along Nahanni Range Road